Project and timeline

 We have, however, received kind permission from Bob Velke at Wholly Genes to reuse any aspects of TMG (other than the source code) for which they control the copyright, including underlying data structures, default sentence structures, modes of operation, and “look and feel”.

-For more information, see HRE for users of The Master Genealogist.
+For more details of the advantages of HRE over TMG, see HRE for users of The Master Genealogist.

 What hardware will the program run on?

-HRE will be installable on Windows, Mac, and Unix/Linux variants.
+HRE is installable on Windows, Mac, and Linux variants.

 What language is HRE written in?

 HRE is written in Java using the SQL H2 database system.
-These choices provide us with a good level of cross-platform compatibility and future-proofing.
-They are widely supported within the software development community, allowing us access to a large pool of skilled volunteer designers and programmers.
+These choices provide us with a good level of cross-platform compatibility and future-proofing as they are widely supported within the software development community.